tebmed/privBench/over-privilege /over-privilege-java/README.md

 This project demonstrates a critical security concern in Android applications: over-privilege.
 It showcases how apps can inadvertently request more permissions than needed and the potential exploitation of these permissions.

+## To know before reading

+- **uses-permission** enables the application to ask Android (and the user) to allow the application to do certain tasks.
+The end user is involved in authorizing those permissions.
+Example : permission READ_SMS.

+- **uses-feature** enables the application to ask Android to authorize the run of some features on a hardware component.
+The user does not get involved.
+Example : the hardware component 'telephony'.
+  With its parameter `android:required`, it is possible for the application to say if this harware component is mandatory for the application to work properly.

 ## Exploitation Scenario

+Consider a vulnerable application which contains a module with two services.
+This module can reverse a string (no permission needed) and list SMS titles (requires READ_SMS permission).
+The vulnerable application uses the service which reverses a string but does not use the service which lists SMS titles.
+However, the application mistakenly requests READ_SMS permission, which is not needed.

+Later, a malicious application is downloaded on the same phone.
+This malicious application exploits the READ_SMS permission of the vulnerable application and runs the critical service of the module contained in the vulnerable application (which lists SMS titles).
+This exploit enables the malicious app to read and display SMS messages without resquesting the user's consent.

+As a result, this scenario exemplifies an over-privilege case where the malicious app gain access to potentially sensitive data without the user's explicit authorization, presenting a security concern.

-The scenario involves three components:
+The scenario implementation thus involves three components:

-- Vulnerable App: Uses StringLibrary to reverse a string but mistakenly requests READ_SMS permission, without using the 2nd service.

-- StringLibrary Module : Offers two services - reversing a string (no permission needed) and listing SMS titles (requires READ_SMS permission).
+- **StringLibrary Module** : Offers two services - reversing a string (no permission needed) and listing SMS titles (requires READ_SMS permission).
 This module is contained in the vulnerable application.

+- **Vulnerable Application** : Uses the StringLibrary service which reverses a string.
+The application does not use the StringLibrary service which lists SMS titles, but mistakenly requests READ_SMS permission.

-- Malicious App: Exploits the READ_SMS permission granted to the Benign App.
-This exploit enables the malicious app to read and display SMS messages.
+- **Malicious Application** : Runs the StringLibrary service which lists SMS titles.
+To run it, the malicious app exploits the READ_SMS permission mistakenly granted to the Vulnerable App.

-The vulnerable application implements a module which offers 2 services : reversing a string (no permission needed) and listing SMS titles (requires READ_SMS permission).
-The application does not uses the 2nd service but mistakenly asks for READ_SMS permission and run an intent gathering the messages in background.
-The malicious application then listen to the intent listing SMS titles.
-As a result, it can recover the SMS titles without asking for the user's consent.

 ## API Levels